debops/debops/ansible/roles/debops.mariadb/docs/defaults-detailed.rst

   Required for the main options.
 Name of the option to add.

 ``section``
-  Required for the definiton of a configuration section.
+  Required for the definition of a configuration section.
 Create new section of the configuration file, written in square brackets.

 ``state``